JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 5/README.md

 ```
 * Save

-> **Note**: The DavaView uses the template string to render the data.
+> **Note**: The DataView uses the template string to render the data.
 The template string can be whatever you want.
 This example uses [Underscore.js](https://underscorejs.org/) to programmatically create the string.

 ## Wire things up